martinlindhe/efyran/README.md

 /movetome                   - tell peers to move to your location /clickit					- click a "door" object to zone
-/rtz                        - face zoneline and run it to instruct bots to cross the zoneline
+/rtz                        - face zoneline and run it to instruct bots to cross the zoneline /hailit                     - hail/talk to nearby NPC /hailall                    - have all peers hail/talk to nearby NPC

 /buffon                     - auto buffs
 /buffoff